 - Look for muted colors.
 Bananas are not bright yellow, so banana gelato should not be bright yellow either, but closer to white.

-What are the best gelato flavors in Italy?
+What are the best gelato flavors in Rome?

-There are a wide range of flavors of gelato in Italy, and they are all pretty dang amazing!
+There is a wide range of classic flavors to innovatic flavors of gelato in Italy, and they are all pretty dang amazing!
 Here are some of the Italian gelato flavors you’ll find in most gelaterie:

 - cioccolato fondente Amazing dark chocolate!
 If you’re looking for regular chocolate, try cioccolato al latte.